spatialthoughts/qgis-tutorials/README.md

 Building the QGIS Tutorials
 ---------------------------

-The following instructions work for linux based systems.
-I prefer conda for environment management so the instructions use conda, but if you prefer virtualenv, you can use it instead
+The following instructions work for any system that runs conda.
+I prefer conda for environment management so the instructions use conda, but if you prefer virtualenv, you can use it instead as well.

     git clone --depth 1 git@github.com:spatialthoughts/qgis-tutorials.git --no-single-branch
     cd qgis-tutorials